 - How do I set a custom date format?

-- Can I map a column from my file into a column in Zoho Analytics table while importing?
+- Can I map a column from my file with a column in Zoho Analytics table while importing?

 - Can I save my import settings?

 - Why do I see Warning Details in Import Summary?

 - How do I set On Import Error options?

 - Can I retain the relational data modeling from my source?

 - Can I schedule importing data?